Early Sunday morning, there was a catastrophic Amtrak train crash in Cayce, SC that killed two Amtrak employees and injured over 100 passengers.

 Coastal Law handles personal injury cases for our clients throughout South Carolina with offices in Columbia, Charleston, Conway, and Myrtle Beach.

-Your Columbia railroad accident attorney at Coastal Law will help you to determine who was responsible for the accident, gather the evidence to prove it, and file suit against the responsible parties.
+If you’ve been injured in a railroad accident the lawyers at Coastal Law will help you to determine who was responsible for the accident, gather the evidence to prove it, and file suit against the responsible parties.
 Call us now at (843) 488-5000 or fill out our online form to schedule a free initial consultation to discuss your case.